-Amounts due to participants at June 30, 2022 totaled \$283,920 for withdrawals from the Depositors' Fund and Pooled Investment Fund.
+At June 30, 2022, amounts due to participants totaled \$283,920 for withdrawals from the Depositors' Fund and Pooled Investment Fund.
+At June 30, 2023, no amounts were due to participants.

 Investments (Note 2) are held for participants as described in Note 5.
 The CFT makes loans to participants as described in Note 3.